Skip to main content

 This is probably one of THE most interesting facts about Kenya.
 Slicing through Kenya from north to south is the Great Rift Valley, also known as the East African Rift Valley.
 It was formed more than 25 million years ago by geological tension in the earth’s crust and is approximately 6500 kilometres long and 60 kilometres wide.
 The wide valley allowed for many lakes to form, creating unique habitats for the country’s wildlife.

-3. There are over 60 languages spoken in Kenya
+3. There are over 43 languages and dialects spoken in Kenya

 Image source:Contiki

-10. Kenya is home to the world’s best long-distance runners
+4. Kenya is home to some of the world’s best long-distance runners

 There must be something in the water in Kenya!
 In particular, the country’s Kalenjin people have produced many world record breaking athletes and long-distance runners, known for dominating marathon circuits worldwide.